 lodLimit to split the linkage groups.

 In this step, markers separated into their corresponding linkage groups are ordered using

 $ java -cp /path/Lep-MAP3/bin OrderMarkers2 data=p_fil.call map=map.txt > order.txt

 sexAveraged to calculate sex-averaged map distances ( by default male and female genetic maps are curated separately), also

 numMergeIterations paramteres are used to adjust number of iterations (by deafault its is 6 iterations per linkage group).

 2.0 Checking the accuracy of the marker order

-If the physical positons of the markers in the genetic map curation are known, then, it is a good thing to use that information to evaluate the markers order especially markers that inflat the chromosome length, by making a correlation plot of the genetic and physical positions of the markers by chromosome.
+If the physical positons of the markers in the genetic map curation are known, then, one may use that information to evaluate the quality of marker order, especially markers that inflate the chromosome length, by making a correlation plot of the genetic and physical positions of the markers by individual chromosomes or linkage groups.
 Note: It is quite common to see that the marker orders are flipped.
 There is nothing to panic about, one may fix it by manually sorting it.

 3.0 Converting phased output data from OrderMarkers2 to genotypes

 OrderMarkers2 step can be converted to fully informative “genotype” data by using